akash-network/awesome-akash/README.md

 Awesome Akash is a curated list of awesome resources people can use to familiarize themselves with [Akash](https://akash.network) and includes examples of several applications they can deploy on the platform.
 Please submit a pull request if you know any resources that might be helpful to other developers.

-Instructions on how to deploy the SDL files in this repository can be found [here](https://akash.network/docs/deployments/overview/).
+Instructions on how to deploy the SDL files in this repository can be found in the [deployments overview](https://akash.network/docs/deployments/overview/).

 Join our [Discord](https://discord.akash.network) if you have questions or concerns.
 Our team is always eager to hear from you.
 Also, follow [@akashnet\_](https://twitter.com/akashnet_) to stay in the loop with updates and announcements.